marychrisgo/Fiber-Phantoms/README.md

 [License](https://github.com/marychrisgo/Fiber-Phantoms#license)

 ## Description
-*FibreSimulator* is a Python tool for generating uni-directional fiber phantoms and doing virtual X-ray scanning using the ASTRA Toolbox.
+*FibreSimulator* is a Python tool for generating uni-directional fiber phantoms and simulating X-ray scanning using the ASTRA Toolbox.
 Included in the repository are the source-code and the code manual/documentation.

 ## Installation